jpcoding/Covid19GraphAnalysis/README.md

 The datasets cover the follwing dates: 2020-03-1, 2020-03-08, 2020-03-15, 2020-03-22, 2020-03-22, 2020-04-05.

-"Case-date.csv" : the accumulative case on the six days.
+__Case-date.csv__ : the accumulative case on the six days.

-"LEX-date.csv": linked county pairs that have travellers between them.
+__LEX-date.csv__: linked county pairs that have travellers between them.
 The defination of LEX can be found in this repository: https://github.com/COVIDExposureIndices/COVIDExposureIndices

+__query code.txt__: Cypher code (neo4j) to build and query the graph database using the dataset in this repository.